-Joe Beres-- Production Manager
+Joe Beres- Production Manager

-Joe is in charge of seed cleaning and crop receiving, and makes sure the production floor is running well.
-His humor is uplifting and irreverent, and there’s considerably more laughter at work since he joined the team.
-He’s been working in organic farming and food production for more than 20 years, and has grown vegetables for market at his family farm in Meigs County, where he lives with his partner, Cat and their two children, Amani and Ben, along with their donkey and goat, Pedro and Damu.
-He’s also worked as the Assistant Manager for the Athens Farmers Market, and as a member of production team at Snowville Creamery.
+Joe runs the production floor, alternating between seed cleaning and milling, and making sure crop receiving, bagging, and loading products for distributor and local deliveries are well coordinated.
+He’s been working in organic farming and food production for more than 20 years and has grown vegetables for the market at his family farm in Meigs County, where he lives with his partner, Cat and their two children, Amani and Ben, along with their donkey and goat, Pedro and Damu.
+He’s also worked as the Assistant Manager for the Athens Farmers Market, and as a member of the production team at Snowville Creamery.
+His humor is uplifting and irreverent, so there’s considerably more laughter at work since he joined the team.
 He’s a long time friend of Michelle and Brandon.Photo Credit: Luis Salazar/Crops in Color

 Deliveries & Stocking